rcabdia/ProjectISP_3Dmodels/README.md

 # ProjectISP_3Dmodels
-Example of 3D model for ISP
+Example of 1D/3D model for Locate Events using surfQuake and ISP Example of 1D model for MTI using surfQuake and ISP